Learn how to make caramel candies at home and add flavor! This recipe for chai tea caramels is easy to follow, and the results are sure to impress.

-- As soon as the caramel has reached your desired temperature, remove from the heat and pour into your prepared dish.
+- As soon as the caramel has reached your desired temperature, remove from the heat, stir in the vanilla extract, and pour into your prepared dish.
 Allow to rest at least 4-6 hours at room temperature, up to overnight.

 - To cut the caramels, spray a sharp knife with nonstick spray and cut.
 Wrap in wax paper and store up to 3 weeks in an airtight container.

 - If you are going to use loose chai instead of bags of tea, use 2 tablespoons of the loose tea.
 Strain the cream through a fine mesh sieve after the steeping time to remove solids.